 Since there is no extensive evidence base to guide treatment, therapy should be individualized.

-FDA recommends that patients DO NOT stop Denosumab as fracture rates increase after a year.
+FDA recommends that patients DO NOT stop Denosumab as fracture rates increase after 18 months.
+If you stop must have an exit strategy and is should NOT be zolendronic acid (Reclast).